House GOP Set to Vote on Bill that Could Lead to End of IRS

 "In a consumption tax you have control over how much tax you want to pay," he explained.
 "You can decide if you want to buy a boat, you're going to pay taxes, if you don't want to pay taxes don't buy the boat."

-"Essentially right now Americans are paying $0.33 in taxes well this will bring it down to 23 cents and it's actually a 23% tax," he continued.
+"Essentially right now Americans are paying 33 cents in taxes.
+Well, this will bring it down to 23 cents and it's actually a 23% tax," he continued.

 Critics say the bill would hurt Americans who make less money – because as prices go up for basic necessities, they'll have to spend a higher share of their income just on daily expenses.